HomeHealth ConditionsKidney DisordersDoes hepatitis B infection increase the risk of kidney disease?

 Does hepatitis B infection increase the risk of kidney disease?

 In 2010, over 10% of adults in China had chronic kidney disease.
 People diagnosed with this condition have kidney damage or have shown signs of decreased kidney function for at least three months.
 Diabetes, high blood pressure, age, obesity, smoking, and cardiovascular disease are all risk factors for chronic kidney disease.
-Hepatitis B infection is also known to negatively affect kidney function.
-In fact, a recent study reported that hepatitis B infection is linked to a higher risk of kidney disease.
+Hepatitis B infection is also known to negatively affect kidney function; in fact, a recent study in BMC Medicine reported that it is linked to a higher risk of kidney disease.

-The vast majority (97%) of study participants did not have hepatitis B. However, after analyzing the data and adjusting for various health and lifestyle factors, the researchers found that chronic hepatitis B infection was linked to a 37% increased risk of chronic kidney disease.
-Additionally, the combination of hepatitis B infection with smoking, low levels of exercise, and diabetes led to a higher risk of chronic kidney disease.
+Only three percent of participants had hepatitis B, however, after analyzing the data and adjusting for various health and lifestyle factors, the researchers found that chronic hepatitis B infection was linked to a 37% increased risk of chronic kidney disease.
+Additionally, the combination of hepatitis B infection with smoking, low levels of exercise, and diabetes led to an enhanced risk of chronic kidney disease.

 Based on these results, the researchers recommend that people with chronic hepatitis B infection receive early chronic kidney disease screenings.
-Increasing physical activity, quitting smoking, and improving blood sugar control may also help prevent chronic kidney disease in people with hepatitis B.
+Increasing physical activity, quitting smoking, and improving blood sugar control may also help.

 Written by Cindi A. Hoover, Ph.D.